Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Common ARFID Questions and Answers (Q&A) with a multi-professional panel

-The North East and Yorkshire Regional Mental Health Team hosted two public Q&A panel events in March 2024 for Eating Disorders Awareness Week.
-These two sessions gave parents and carers of those caring for a young person with ARFID the opportunity to ask questions to a multi-disciplinary (professional) team known as an MDT.
+The North East and Yorkshire Regional Mental Health Team hosted three public Q&A panel events in 2024.
+These three sessions gave parents and carers of those caring for a young person with ARFID the opportunity to ask questions to a panel of different care professionals.
 The panel included an expert dietitian, psychologist and occupational therapist.

 The public pre-submitted questions before the event and there were over 100 questions submitted per one hour session.
 Therefore, to be as helpful as possible, these questions were grouped together into ‘question themes’.
-The panel then answered these question themes and there was some limited time to answer questions asked on the day (from the event ‘chat’).
-Both sessions were recorded and followed very similar question requests with some slight variations.
-The events can be watched again here:
+The panel then answered these question themes with some limited time to answer questions asked on the day.
+Sessions were recorded and the events can be watched again here:

 ARFID parent/carer Q&A 1-2pm